Grilled Shredded Beef Chimichangas

 Instructions

-- On the stove top, cook the onion and pepper in a couple of drizzles of olive oil until softened and lightly browned.
+- To make the filling: On the stove top, in a large 12 inch skillet cook the onion and jalapeno pepper in a couple of drizzles of olive oil over medium high heat until softened and lightly browned.
 Add the minced garlic, and saute for one additional minute.
 Season with salt and black pepper to taste.

-- Simmer on low for about 15 minutes, until the tomatoes break down, and liquid evaporates.
+- Simmer on low for about 10 minutes or just until the tomatoes break down, and liquid evaporates.
 Remove from heat and mix in cilantro.
 Set aside.

-- Sprinkle cheese down the middle of each tortilla using one half divided equally between tortillas.
+- To assemble: Sprinkle cheese down the middle of each tortilla using one half divided equally between tortillas.

 - Divide the meat evenly between the tortillas over cheese.
 Top with remaining cheese.